 Methods of Exporting Data to CSV from MySQL Database

-In this section, you will learn how to export your databases or tables from MySQL to CSV files:
+In this guide, you’ll learn how to export MySQL tables to CSV using:

 - Using the Command Line